MrDarkness117/Portal-Tech/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Info

 Visit the official Portal Tech website: https://portal-tech.ru \
 The source code is free to use and is mostly needed as a reference for my portfolio.

+This project runs on React.js \
+If you wish to learn how to run this project, please see the info below:

+## Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts